One of the current dangerous ploys from the criminal community are induced road collisions, also known as ‘Crash for Cash’ scams.

 How to avoid becoming a victim of a crash for cash scam

-Crash for cash incidents are, unfortunately, becoming quite common, and are expected to rise in the near future as the lockdown restrictions are eased.
+Crash for cash incidents are, unfortunately, becoming quite common, and are expected to rise in the near future.

 According to the Insurance Fraud Bureau (IFB), a not-for-profit organisation which acts against insurance fraud, an estimated 170,000 car insurance claims in the period of just 15 months could be linked to crash for cash gangs.